 With digital, it’s easy to check images and get rid of the ones that don’t work right away.
 The problem with this is that you might be getting rid of some of the most interesting and useful images.
 Remember that you can crop or change images later to get more artistic or abstract shots that can add a lot to the final album.

 Conclusions: weddings are about being fun and capturing all the memories.
 But the best thing is to find all the doubts you have and try to overcome them.
-Before you ruin the best day of your life- your wedding.
+Before you ruin the best day of your life- your Wedding in Las Vegas.